bokeh/bokeh/sphinx/source/docs/dev_guide/bokehjs.rst

 Development
 -----------

-BokehJS's source code is located in the ``bokehjs/`` directory in Bokeh's monorepo repository.
+BokehJS's source code is located in the :bokeh-tree:`bokehjs` directory in Bokeh's monorepo repository.
 All further instructions and shell commands assume that ``bokehjs/`` is the current directory.

 Some guidelines to adhere to when working on BokehJS: